 Remember, this recipe has to feed my whole family, and there are 10 on any given day, so adjust accordingly.

 First, I slice my round steak very thinly.
-Next, I place it in a bowl with a sprinkle of the seasoning and some Worcestershire sauce.
+Next, I place it in a bowl with a sprinkle of seasoning and some Worcestershire sauce.
 Stir well and let marinate for about 30 minutes to an hour.
 This helps soften up the steak.

 Once that is done, I get out my mandolin and I thinly slice the peppers and onions.
 I get them in my big skillet with some bacon grease (and some extra virgin olive oil).
 Also, I add minced garlic.
 I season this a bit too.
 You can also add mushrooms if you want, that would be good too.

 I scoop out all the veggies.
 Then, I start working on my meat (in the same skillet).
 Once that cooks up, I taste test to make sure that it is seasoned well.

 I take the bottom half of the hoagie and I scoop out the innards.
 This needs to be toasted, just a bit at 350 for about 5 minutes or so.
 If you don’t do that, then your bun will get soggy.

 Once that is toasted, I place 1 piece of provolone on top of that toasted bottom bun.
 Next, I place some meat on top of the cheese layer.
 Then, I add the veggies.
 Lastly, I put another slice of provolone on top.

-I place in the oven at 350 for about 10-12 minutes.
+I place it in the oven at 350 for about 10-12 minutes.
 Honestly, just making sure the cheese is melted.
-The last couple of minutes on the timer, I will add the top of my rolls just to get them toasted.
+For the last couple of minutes on the timer, I will add the top of my rolls just to get them toasted.